"And all I see are little dots Some are smeared, some are spots..." -- Talking Heads

-So today I cobbled together an update for the Image Stream, consisting of images taken with toy, krappy, and other than standard cameras.
-A handful of shots are featured here, the rest of course are in the Image Stream.
+So today I cobbled together an update consisting of images taken with toy, krappy, and other than standard cameras, featured here...

 Do spots of light qualify as a “subject?”
 Does it matter if the spots in Night Driving are streetlights, while the dots in Little Dots are just sunlight on window curtains?

 I don’t think so… The toy camera kitsch of course is a plus, but I just like the dots.
 Maybe connecting them is the challenge.